Jackson River water or watershed scenery in Virginia

 Hidden Valley

-Core upper-river orientation; confirm foot access and current rules.
+Core upper-river orientation.
+Confirm foot access and current rules.

-Bacova gauge corridor
+Bacova gauge area

 Useful flow reference and upper-basin planning context.